 A native of Arkansas, Dr. Bailey arrived at UMF in 2000 after attending graduate school in Idaho.
 As an undergraduate, he received a degree in history as well as mathematics, which explains a rather keen interest in the history of mathematics.
 In his time at UMF, he has been involved with grants that focused on enhancing communication between math and science teachers at all levels and helping to better prepare high school students for college level mathematics classes.
-He is currently serving as chair of the Faculty Development Committee.
+He has served as Chair of the Division of Mathematics and Computer Science since the fall of 2014 and is currently serving as chair of the Faculty Development Committee.
 Outside of school, Allen likes to read, hike, plant trees, and root for the Arkansas Razorbacks.

 Paul J Gies likes to say that while he was not actually born on Pluto, his home asteroid was destroyed by Zerkons.
 He also likes to say that after receiving his English degree from Iowa, and working for ten years, he applied for graduate school in English, but evidently he put down the wrong code number and ended up in mathematics.
 Every time he went to change it, the line was too long, so at last Gies found it easier simply to write a thesis in math.
 It's easier than trying to explain how a child of a math-phobic father and a medieval historian mother, born in Connecticut, wound up with a bachelor's degree in English from Iowa and a math PhD from Illinois, and found a job teaching in Maine.
 The truth is that the job announcement from UMF looked too good to be true; the job turned out to be even better than it had looked; and that once here, he realized he was in the right place to teach, to mentor students, and to write, write, write.